 The Toronto Blue Jays logo is a staple of the team.
 It is found on all kinds of merchandise, including caps, jerseys, and apparel.

 The logo has endured five distinct rebrands over the years.
-In this article, we will explore the logo's origins, design, symbolism, and future of logo.
+In this article, we will explore the logo's origins, design, symbolism, and future.

 Origins and Design